 - It’s the right thing to do.
 From day one, the manufacturing industry has been very supportive of what we are trying to accomplish—to transform the manufacturing industry through the use of applied data.
 Not only were manufacturers generous with their time, but their insights helped us make better product design decisions.

-Created through the John and Kelley Joseph Family Foundation, the Datanomix Scholarship for Manufacturing Students has donated thousands of dollars across a number of deserving institutions.
-“Kelley and I have maintained an annual giving program for over 10 years.
-Said John Joseph, “We have refined our patronage to support people who are trying to get advanced education, but don’t have access to funding without a lot of heavy lifting.
+Created through the John and Kelley Joseph Family Foundation, the Datanomix Scholarship for Manufacturing Students has donated thousands of dollars to several deserving institutions.
+“Kelley and I have maintained an annual giving program for over ten years.
+John Joseph said, “We have refined our patronage to support people trying to get advanced education, but don’t have access to funding without a lot of heavy lifting.
 We’re giving back to the communities that gave to us years ago when we were in the same place.”

 “We have refined our patronage to support people who are trying to get advanced education, but don’t have access to funding without a lot of heavy lifting.
-We’re giving back to the communities that gave to us years ago when we were in the same place.” —John Joseph, CEO & Co-Founder, Datanomix
+We’re giving back to the communities that gave to us years ago when we were in the same place.”—John Joseph, former CEO, Datanomix

 Here are the programs chosen based on their manufacturing focus and the associated CNC programs within that curriculum:

 - Workshops for Warriors: Workshops for Warriors Scholarship

 - Asnuntuck Community College: Advanced Manufacturing Technology Center